chkao831/quant-review/statistics/discrete_RV.md

 \lambda = 0.2 * 10 = 2 \Rightarrow P(X \gt 3)= 1 - (\frac{2^{0} e^{-2}}{0 !} + \frac{2^{1} e^{-2}}{1 !} + \frac{2^{2} e^{-2}}{2 !} + \frac{2^{3} e^{-2}}{3 !})
 $$

+## Geometric Distribution

+### :small_blue_diamond: Definition
+The geometric distribution is a probability distribution that models the number of trials needed to obtain the first success in a sequence of independent Bernoulli trials, where a "success" is an event with probability $p$ and a "failure" is an event with probability $(1-p)$, and the trials are repeated until the first success occurs.

+- PMF

+$$
+P(X = k) = (1-p)^{k-1} * p
+$$

+where $X$ is the number of trials needed to obtain the first success, $k$ is a positive integer, and $p$ is the probability of success in each trial.\
+In other words, if we repeatedly perform independent trials, each with probability $p$ of success, then the geometric distribution gives the probability that we will obtain the first success on the $k$-th trial.

+- EV

+$$
+\mathrm{E}[X]= \frac{1}{p}
+$$

+where $X$ is the random variable representing the number of trials needed to obtain the first success, and $p$ is the probability of success in each trial.

+Intuitively, the expected value represents the average number of trials required to obtain the first success.
+This makes sense since the more likely we are to succeed in each trial (i.e., the higher the value of $p$), the fewer trials we would expect to need to obtain the first success.

+- Variance

+$$
+Var(X) = \frac{1-p}{p^2}
+$$

+### :small_blue_diamond: Geometric Distribution is memoryless
+The geometric distribution is memoryless, which means that the probability of getting a success on the next trial does not depend on how many failures have been observed previously.
+This might seem a bit counterintuitive at first, but one way to think about it is to consider the following scenario:

+Suppose you are flipping a fair coin, and you want to know the probability of getting heads on the next flip, given that the previous three flips were tails.
+Since the coin is fair, the probability of getting heads on any given flip is 0.5, regardless of what happened on previous flips.
+Therefore, the probability of getting heads on the next flip is still 0.5, even though you have just observed three consecutive tails.

+Similarly, in the geometric distribution, the probability of getting a success on any given trial is fixed at $p$, regardless of how many failures have been observed previously.
+This is why the distribution is memoryless - the probability of success on the next trial does not depend on the outcome of previous trials.
+For example, if the probability of success is $p = 0.2$, then the probability of getting a success on the first trial is 0.2, the probability of getting a success on the second trial (given that the first trial was a failure) is still 0.2, and so on.
+This makes the geometric distribution a very simple and intuitive model for certain kinds of random processes.

+### :small_blue_diamond: Examples

+#### :notebook: Coin Tossing
+#### Given a fair coin, what is the total number of coin tosses until we observe the first head?
+The number of coin tosses until we observe the first head follows a geometric distribution with parameter $p=0.5$ (since we have a fair coin).

+The expected value of a geometric distribution with parameter $p$ is $E(X) = \frac{1}{p}$.
+Therefore, in this case, the expected number of coin tosses until we observe the first head is:

+$$
+\mathrm{E}[X]= \frac{1}{0.5} = 2
+$$

+So we would expect to flip the coin twice, on average, before observing the first head.
+Note that this is just an average - it is possible to observe the first head on the first flip, or to have to flip the coin many times before observing the first head.